caiovigo/academic_website/content/post/20191104_Damaged_Goods/index.md

 Price discrimination is a fascinating topic in Industrial Organization (I.O., henceforth), which is one of the most interesting sub fields in Microeconomics for me.
 When I first took an I.O. course, back in Brazil during my undergraduate studies, I remember the discussion of `damaged goods`.
 Until that point, I couldn't see how the topics of I.O. were different from what I had already learned in a previous class (namely Microeconomics II).
 But `damaged goods` and the following topics changed everything.

-Before diving into it, a few weeks ago [The Economist](https://www.economist.com/leaders/2019/09/12/how-the-world-will-change-as-computers-spread-into-everyday-objects) covered in its print the following:
+Before diving into it, a few weeks ago [The Economist](https://www.economist.com/leaders/2019/09/12/how-the-world-will-change-as-computers-spread-into-everyday-objects) covered in its print edition the following:

 > ON AUGUST 29TH, as Hurricane Dorian tracked towards America’s east coast, Elon Musk, the boss of Tesla, an electric-car maker, announced that some of his customers in the storm’s path would find that their cars had suddenly developed the ability to drive farther on a single battery charge.
 Like many modern vehicles, Mr Musk’s products are best thought of as internet-connected computers on wheels.
 The cheaper models in Tesla’s line-up have parts of their batteries disabled by the car’s software in order to limit their range.
 At the tap of a keyboard in Palo Alto, the firm was able to remove those restrictions and give drivers temporary access to the full power of their batteries.